AAvarna/AR_ImageTracking/README.md

 # AR_ImageTracking
-Tracking an image to spawn a dragon that you can control with a toggle.
+Tracking a painting in a museum and creating animations that user can control.

 🌟 About the Project: